 Combobox

-<wa-combobox> Since 3.1 experimental Pro
+<wa-combobox> Stable Since 3.1 Pro Included with Web Awesome Pro

 Comboboxes combine a text input with a listbox, allowing users to filter and select from predefined options or enter custom values.

-Comboboxes combine a text input with a listbox, allowing users to filter a list of options and select one or more values.
 This component follows the ARIA APG Combobox pattern and uses live region announcements for result filtering in screen readers.

 Option 1 Option 2 Option 3 Option 4 Option 5 Option 6